MolPeCJ/feeToken2/README.md

 ### Description

-This repository contains an example of an erc-20 token with a tax charged
+This repository contains an example of an erc-20 token with a fee charged
 for using the transfer function.
-The tax in the form of tokens goes to
+The fee in the form of tokens goes to
 the wallet specified by the owner.
 The classic implementation of the token has been changed, all added
 functions are commented to improve understanding of their work.